 Natural Wonders and Cultural Treasures

-Situated on the eastern tip of the Gaspé Peninsula, Forillon Park is a mountainous area that borders on the Gulf of St. Lawrence and the Bay of Gaspé.
+Located on the tip of the Gaspé Peninsula, Forillon Park is a mountainous area that borders on the Gulf of St. Lawrence and the Bay of Gaspé.
 Forillon protects a total of 244.8 km2, including a narrow strip of marine area a little over 150 m wide (4.4 km2).
 Its boreal forest is home to an diverse wildlife that can be easily observed.
 The park’s steep cliffs welcome thousands of sea birds and its shores harbour colonies of seals.
 Its stunning vistas and rock formations are a testament to our planet’s captivating history.
 The Forillon Peninsula has been inhabited for thousands of years and Forillon Park bears witness to the lives of the men and women who lived there, including Micmacs, fishermen, cod merchants, whale hunters and lighthouse keepers.